Triturus: Egg deposition and development

 Females usually engage with several males over a breeding season.
 The eggs are fertilised internally in the oviduct.
 The female deposits them individually on leaves of aquatic plants, such as water cress or floating sweetgrass, usually close to the surface, and, using her hindlegs, folds the leaf around the eggs as protection from predators and radiation.
 In the absence of suitable plants, the eggs may also be deposited on leaf litter, stones, or even plastic bags.
 In the northern crested newt, a female takes around five minutes for the deposition of one egg.
 Crested newt females usually lay around 200 eggs per season, while the marbled newt (T. marmoratus) can lay up to 400.
 Triturus embryos are usually light-coloured, 1.8–2 mm in diameter with a 6 mm jelly capsule, which distinguishes them from eggs of other co-existing newt species that are smaller and darker-coloured.
-A genetic particularity in the genus causes 50% of the embryos to die: their development is arrested when they do not possess two different variants of chromosome 1 (i.e., when they are homozygous for that chromosome).
+A genetic particularity in the genus (Chromosome No. 1 syndrome) causes 50% of the embryos to die: their development is arrested when they do not possess two different variants of chromosome 1 (i.e., when they are homozygous for that chromosome).

 Larvae hatch after two to five weeks, depending largely on temperature.
 In the first days after hatching, they live on their remaining embryonic yolk supply and are not able to swim, but attach to plants or the egg capsule with two balancers, adhesive organs on their head.
 After this period, they begin to ingest small invertebrates, and actively forage about ten days after hatching.
 As in all salamanders and newts, forelimbs—already present as stumps at hatching—develop first, followed later by the back legs.
 Unlike smaller newts, Triturus larvae are mostly nektonic, swimming freely in the water column.
 Just before the transition to land, the larvae resorb their external gills; they can at this stage reach a size of 7 cm in the larger species.
 Metamorphosis takes place two to four months after hatching, but the duration of all stages of larval development varies with temperature.
 Survival of larvae from hatching to metamorphosis has been estimated at a mean of roughly 4% for the northern crested newt, which is comparable to other newts.
 In unfavourable conditions, larvae may delay their development and overwinter in water, although this seems to be less common than in the small-bodied newts.
 Paedomophic adults, retaining their gills and staying aquatic, have occasionally been observed in several crested newt species.